-- 1. If the examinee has shown exceptional skill in the concluding examination, this may be stated on the certificate with the words 'cum laude' or 'summa cum laude'. - 2.
-The classification 'cum laude' will be awarded if the student has fulfilled at least the following conditions: - a. the average of the grades for the examinations under the Dutch grading system as displayed on the list of grades, weighted on the basis of the credits is an 8.25 or higher, and - b. the grade for the examination of the thesis trajectory is at least an 8.0; - c. no more than one examination has been taken more than once (this applies from cohort 2013-2014 onwards) - 3.
-The classification 'summa cum laude' will be awarded if the student has fulfilled at least the following conditions: - a. the average of the grades for the examinations under the Dutch grading system as displayed on the list of grades, weighted on the basis of the credits is an 9.0 or higher, and - b. the grade for the examination of the thesis trajectory is at least an 9.0, and - c. no examination has been taken more than once. - 4.
-A concluding examination classification is awarded only when the examinations entered on the list of grades that have been graded under the Dutch grading system cover at least two-thirds, as measured in ects, of the total of the study load of the degree programme as stated in the Teaching and Examination Regulations.
+- 1. If the examinee has shown exceptional skill in the concluding examination, this may be stated on the certificate with the words 'cum laude' or 'summa cum laude'. - The classification 'cum laude' will be awarded if the student has fulfilled at least the following conditions: - a. the average of the grades for the examinations under the Dutch grading system as displayed on the list of grades, weighted on the basis of the credits is an 8.25 or higher, - the grade for the examination of the thesis trajectory is at least an 8.0; - no more than one examination has been taken more than once (this applies from cohort 2013-2014 onwards) - The classification 'summa cum laude' will be awarded if the student has fulfilled at least the following conditions: - the average of the grades for the examinations under the Dutch grading system as displayed on the list of grades, weighted on the basis of the credits is an 9.0 or higher, - b. the grade for the examination of the thesis trajectory is at least an 9.0, and - c. no examination has been taken more than once. - 4.
+A concluding examination classification is awarded only when the examinations entered on the list of grades that have been graded under the Dutch grading system cover at least twothirds, as measured in ects, of the total of the study load of the degree programme as stated in the Teaching and Examination Regulations.

-Article 6.3 - the certificate and the list of grades
+Article 6.3 - the certificate, the transcript and the supplement